“At the top: four ‘happening now’ items”

 Eurasian watermilfoil has not been found in the Whitefish Chain. ….more

-Inspections of boats at public accesses by WAPOA has been markedly increased as new financial assistance from the State of Minnesota has become available. …more
+More boats at public accesses are being inspected since new financial assistance from the State of Minnesota has become available.
+This will help to prevent Eurasian watermilfoil and other invasives …more

 Invasive species roadside checks in 2014 by MN DNR